NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs.md

 #### 0x2f8: **Grab Break Counter**

   - A counter that while it is not zero, you can break a grab.
-Every frame subtracts 0x100.
-Seems to always be set to 0x300.
+Seems to always be set to 0x300 at instruction 0x800b5144.
+Every frame subtracts 0x100 at instruction 0x8001aaec.

 #### 0x854: **Transformation Flag**